Specialties / Services

 Many people have chronic, lingering pain in their hips, knees, low back, shoulders and neck and that has not responded to traditional treatment.
 If you are in this group, there may be a connection between the pain you are experiencing and the way your feet function.

 The knees, back and hips are the areas most often affected by abnormal foot mechanics or asymmetry in your gait.
 Below are just a few examples of the many mechanical abnormalities of the foot that can lead to pain in other parts of your body:

 The knee is made to bend only in one direction—with the knee facing straight forward.
 When the foot rolls in too much (over-pronates) the leg rotates in toward the opposite leg.
 This causes the knee to function while pointing inward ( tibial torsion).
 In this position, each step you take will put stress on the knee.
 If your knee pain is due to your foot mechanics, orthotics can be a very effective way to relieve your symptoms.

 In a 1999 study of patients with low back pain, gait abnormalities were detected in all patients.
 Eighty-four percent of the patients studied experienced improvement with the use of custom foot orthotics.
 All of the study participants had not responded to standard treatments which had included spinal manipulation, physical therapy, therapeutic injections and/or surgery.
 1Dannenber, Guiliano.
 1999.
 Journal of the American Podiatric Medical Association.

 Leg length discrepancy (LLD) is a problem we commonly see that causes back and hip pain.
 Depending on the problem, treatment may be as simple as a lift or may require a complete orthosis to correct the gait.
-Patients that overpronate or supinate usually have an excessive internal and external rotation of the hip.
+Patients that overpronate or supinate usually have an excessive internal or external rotation of the hip.

-Evaluating and treating the subtle gait abnormalities found to be a common yet untreated cause of chronic musculoskeletal complaints is critical in pain management.
+Evaluating and treating the subtle gait abnormalities found to be the cause of chronic musculoskeletal complaints is critical in pain management.
 Sometimes a neuro-muscular specialist is needed.